Designer drug

 A designer drug is a structural or functional analog of a controlled substance that has been designed to mimic the pharmacological effects of the original drug, while avoiding classification as illegal and/or detection in standard drug tests.
 Designer drugs include psychoactive substances that have been designated by the European Union, Australia, and New Zealand, as new psychoactive substances (NPS) (Note: "New Psychoactive Substance," and "Novel Psychoactive Substance" (NPS) are often used interchangeably.
 The term is more commonly used in Australia, European Union, United Kingdom, and New Zealand.) as well as analogs of performance-enhancing drugs such as designer steroids.'

-Some of these designer drugs were originally synthesized by academic or industrial researchers in an effort to discover more potent derivatives with fewer side effects and shorter duration (and possibly also because it is easier to apply for patents for new molecules) and were later co-opted for recreational use.
+Some designer drugs were originally synthesized by academic or industrial researchers and later emerged on the grey market for recreational use.
 Other designer drugs were prepared for the first time in clandestine laboratories.
-Because the efficacy and safety of these substances have not been thoroughly evaluated in animal and human trials, the use of some of these drugs may result in unexpected side effects.
+Many designer drugs have a short history of human use and have not been thoroughly evaluated in animal or human trials, leading to the possibility of unexpected effects and toxicities.

 The development of designer drugs may be considered a subfield of drug design.
-The exploration of modifications to known active drugs—such as their structural analogues, stereoisomers, and derivatives—yields drugs that may differ significantly in effects from their "parent" drug (e.g., showing increased potency, or decreased side effects).
-In some instances, designer drugs have similar effects to other known drugs, but have completely dissimilar chemical structures (e.g. JWH-018 vs THC).
-Despite being a very broad term, applicable to almost every synthetic drug, it is often used to connote synthetic recreational drugs, sometimes even those that have not been designed at all (e.g., LSD, the psychedelic side effects of which were discovered unintentionally).
+The exploration of modifications to known active drugs—such as their structural analogues, stereoisomers, and derivatives—yields drugs that may differ significantly in effects from their "parent" drug (e.g., showing different potency or side effects).
+In some instances, designer drugs have similar pharmacology to existing drugs, but are structurally unrelated.
+For example, JWH-018 and THC are both CB1 agonists despite lacking substantial structural similarity.

-In some jurisdictions, drugs that are highly similar in structure to a prohibited drug are illegal to trade regardless of that drug's legal status (or indeed whether or not the structurally similar analogue has similar pharmacological effects).
-In other jurisdictions, their trade is a legal grey area, making them grey market goods.
-Some jurisdictions may have analogue laws that ban drugs similar in chemical structure to other prohibited drugs, while some designer drugs may be prohibited irrespective of the legal status of structurally similar drugs; in both cases, their trade may take place on the black market.
+In some jurisdictions, designer drugs may fall under analog acts which impose restrictions upon substances which are substantially chemically or pharmacologically similar to existing controlled substances.